henningmyhrvold/archinstall/README.md

 # Arch Linux Automated Install

-This script automates the installation of a minimal Arch Linux base system, preparing it to be configured by an Ansible playbook.
+This script automates the installation of a minimal Arch Linux base system, preparing it to be configured by this [Ansible playbook](https://github.com/henningmyhrvold/dotfiles-playbook).

 ## Pre-installation Steps

-1.  **Boot into the Arch Linux ISO.**
+1.  **Boot into the current Arch Linux ISO.**
 2.  **Connect to the internet.**
     * For WiFi, use `iwctl`.
     * Ethernet should work automatically.